 Be sure to book your exam date well in advance, since it’s only offered on limited dates and at specific locations.
 If you aren’t happy with your results, you can take the test again, but you must wait at least 60 days after your last exam.
 You can update your exam results in the Express Entry system if you achieve a higher score on your second attempt.

-The TEF is the only French language exam accepted by Canadian immigration for the Federal Skilled Worker program.
+If you’re wondering which other French exam is valid for Canada immigration, you should know that the TEF is the only French language exam accepted by the Canadian authorities for the Federal Skilled Worker program.
 The minimum score required for that visa is NCLC Level 7, and slightly lower (4-5) for the Federal Skilled Trades Programs.
 If you’re applying for permanent residency in Quebec, you can choose to take the TEFaQ, which is the TEF adapted for Quebec.

 You don’t need to take the TEF if you have submitted proof of English proficiency, such as an IELTS score, with your visa application.
 However, showing proof of language skills in more than one language can earn you extra points in the Express Entry system.
 So if you are even partly fluent in French, it may be worth considering taking the TEF to improve your prospects.